FelipeVillota/SIMM61_QDA-with-R/README.md

 # SIMM61_QDA-with-R
-Scripts of the four final assignments
+Scripts of the four final assignments - QUANTITATIVE DATA ANALYSIS USING R - Course in Lund University